xpladev/docs/content/en/docs/develop/core-modules/zero-reward.md

 ### ExportGenesis

-`ExportGenesis` ABCI function exports the genesis state of the Zero Reward module.In particular, it retrieves all the Zero Reward Validators information.
+`ExportGenesis` ABCI function exports the genesis state of the Zero Reward module.
+In particular, it retrieves all the Zero Reward Validators' information.

 ### Begin Block
-Each abci begin block call, claim all commissions of `ZeroRewardValidators`.
-It claimed every block, and this reward is send to community pool.
+For each abci begin block call, all commissions of `ZeroRewardValidators` are claimed and sent to the community pool.

 ### End Block
-Each abci end block call, the operations to update Zero Reward Validator set changes are specified to execute.
+For each abci end block call, the operations to update Zero Reward Validator set changes are specified to execute.

 #### Validator Set Changes
 The validator's active set is determined by the staking module.
 When Zero Reward Validators are not part of the active set, process for adding and deleting Tendermint validators.